Tofaa2/EntityLib/README.md

 ```

+## Publishing to Maven Central

+EntityLib uses the new Maven Central publishing system via the Central Portal (replacing the deprecated OSSRH).
+To publish, set up the following GitHub secrets:

+- `OSSRH_USERNAME`: Your Central Portal username (usually your email).
+- `OSSRH_PASSWORD`: Your publishing token from the Central Portal.
+- `GPG_PRIVATE_KEY`: Your GPG private key (for signing artifacts).
+- `GPG_PASSPHRASE`: The passphrase for your GPG key.

+### Setting Up Central Portal Credentials
+1. Go to [Central Portal](https://central.sonatype.com/) and log in with your GitHub account.
+2. Create a namespace for your group ID (`io.github.tofaa2`).
+3. Generate a publishing token from the "Account Settings" > "Publishing Tokens".
+4. Use your email as the username and the token as the password.

+Snapshots are automatically published on pushes to the `master` branch.
+Stable releases are published when a GitHub release is created.

 ### TODO:
 Once this list is complete, i will release a stable version of the library.
 - [ ] Implement checks for each EntityMeta to make sure the version specific data is correct.